-The Sustainable DC Plan has been established to ensure that the District is the healthiest, greenest, and most livable city in the nation.
-The Plan encompasses 32 goals and 31 targets, and offers 143 specific actions in the areas of the built environment, energy, food, nature, transportation, waste and water.
-The Sustainable DC Plan is found at http://www.sustainabledc.org/about/sustainable-dc-plan/.
+The Sustainable DC 2.0 Plan has been established to ensure that the District is the healthiest, greenest, and most livable city in the nation.
+The Plan encompasses 36 goals and 36 targets and offers 167 specific actions in the areas of the built environment, energy, food, nature, transportation, waste and water.
+The Sustainable DC 2.0 Plan is found at:

+https://doee.dc.gov/sites/default/files/dc/sites/ddoe/service_content/attachments/sdc%202.0%20Edits%20V 2.4.pdf.
 Respondents should review the plan and highlight their qualifications and experience in developing sustainable projects, if any, in their response.

-Furthermore, as outlined in the Sustainable DC Plan, the District of Columbia has committed to improving the performance of existing buildings and ensuring the highest standards of green building design for new construction.
+Furthermore, as outlined in the Sustainable DC 2.0 Plan, the District of Columbia has committed to improving the performance of existing buildings and ensuring the highest standards of green building design for new construction.
 By 2032, the District has committed to retrofit 100% of existing commercial and multi-family buildings to achieve net-zero energy standards and meet net-zero energy use standards with all new construction projects.
 The existing laws and regulations, including the Green Building Act of 2006, the DC Green Construction Code, and the updated stormwater regulations, among others, provide a strong foundation for the broader sustainability goals of the District.
-However, in order to achieve the targets set forth in the Sustainable DC Plan, the DC government plans to lead by example and give consideration for projects that are exceeding the basic legal requirements and forging a path towards true sustainability.
+However, in order to achieve the targets, set forth in the Sustainable DC 2.0 Plan, the DC government plans to lead by example and give consideration for projects that are exceeding the basic legal requirements and forging a path towards true sustainability.
 Therefore, in this RFP, preference may be given to projects that: